 Again, the tests have been performed on a PC with a 1.3GHz AMD Athlon processor, 512MB main memory, and 1GB virtual memory running RedHat Linux 7.1.
-For each individual satisfiability test of a set of SNF clauses a time-limit of 1000 CPU seconds was used.

-The left-hand side of Figure 4 depicts behaviour of the systems on C{ran}^1 .
-On the x-axis of all graphs we see the ratio of randomly generated SNF clauses in these sets versus the parameter n, ranging from 0 to 8.
-For each ratio, 100 sets of SNF clauses have been generated and tested.
-The upper part of the figure shows the percentage of satisfiable sets of SNF clauses for a given ratio.
-The vertical line divides the figure at the point where the number of satisfiable sets of SNF clauses equals the number of unsatisfiable ones.
+For each individual satisfiability test of a set of SNF clauses a timelimit of 1000 CPU seconds was used.
+The left-hand side of Figure 9 depicts the behaviour of the systems on C{ran}^1 .
+A vertical line divides the graphs at the point where the number of satisfiable sets of SNF clauses equals the number of unsatisfiable ones.
 The right-hand side of the figure gives the same information for C{ran}^2 .
-For each ratio we have measured the CPU time each system has required to solve each of the 100 SNF clause sets for that ratio and computed the median.
-The middle part of the figure shows the resulting graphs for the median CPU time consumption of each of the systems, while the lower part of the figure shows the graphs for the maximal CPU time consumption.
+For each ratio l/n we have measured the CPU time each system has required to solve each of the 100 SNF clause sets for that ratio and computed the median.
+The upper part of the figure shows the resulting graphs for the median CPU time consumption of each of the systems, while the lower part of the figure shows the graphs for the maximal CPU time consumption.
 Note that in all performance graphs, a point for a system above the 1000 CPU second mark indicates that the median or maximal CPU time required by the system has exceeded our time-limit.

 Important points to note are that TRP and TRP++ perform as expected compared to the other systems and that TRP++ performs considerably better than TRP on both classes indicating that the improved data representation and indexing techniques used in TRP++ compared to TRP have paid off.
-An interesting observation is that on C{ran}^2 the behaviour of TRP and TRP++ differs in a way that is not easily explained by these improvements alone.
-While the median CPU time consumption of TRP on C{ran}^2 grows steadily as the number of clauses in the clause sets under consideration increases, the median CPU time consumption of TRP++ remains constants and shows even a significant drop at the point where the majority of clauses turns unsatisfiable.
-Figure 5 depicts graphs showing the median number of clauses derived by TRP and TRP++ on C{ran}^1 (left-hand side) and C{ran}^2 (right-hand side).
+An interesting observation is that on \mathcal{C}{ran}^2 the behaviour of TRP and TRP++ differs in a way that is not easily explained by these improvements alone.
+While the median CPU time consumption of TRP on C{ran}^2 grows steadily as the number of clauses in the clause sets under consideration increases, the median CPU time consumption of TRP++ remains constant and shows even a significant drop at the point where the majority of clauses turns unsatisfiable.
+Figure 10 depicts graphs showing the median number of clauses derived by \mathbf{TRP} and \mathbf{TRP} ++ on \mathcal{C}{ran}^1 (left-hand side) and \mathcal{C}{ran}^2 (right-hand side).
 We see a good correlation to the median CPU time consumption of the two systems.
-We can also see that on C{ran}^1 both system derive roughly the same number of clauses.
-Thus, the difference in performance of both systems on C{ran}^1 is mainly due to the implementational improvements discussed before.
-However, on C{ran}^2 we see that the differing behaviour of TRP versus TRP++ is reflected in differing numbers of derived clauses.
+We can also see that on \mathcal{C}{ran}^1 both system derive roughly the same number of clauses.
+Thus, the difference in performance of both systems on \mathcal{C}^1{ran} is mainly due to the implementational improvements discussed before.
+However, on \mathcal{C}{ran}^2 we see that the differing behaviour of TRP versus TRP++ is reflected in differing numbers of derived clauses.
 It turns out that this is due to different orderings used by two systems.
 TRP uses an ordering based on the lexicographical ordering on the names of propositional variables while TRP++, by default, uses an ordering based on the order in which the propositional variables occur in the clause set.
-On unsatisfiable formulae, which dominate the behaviour for ratios greater than 4.875 on C{ran}^2 , a smaller number of applications of the eventuality rule occurs than on satisfiable formulae.
+On unsatisfiable formulae in \mathcal{C}{ran}^2 , which dominate the behaviour for ratios greater than 4.875, a smaller number of applications of the eventuality rule occurs than on satisfiable formulae.
 Applications of this rule again lead to step resolution inferences, the number of which will depend on the ordering used.
-For TRP++, this reduction in the number of applications of the eventuality rule leads to an observable reduction in the number of derived clauses, while for TRP the effect is not sufficiently significant.
+For \mathbf{TRP}^{++} , this reduction in the number of applications of the eventuality rule leads to an observable reduction in the number of derived clauses, while for TRP the effect is not sufficiently significant.

-Fig. 4.
-Performance of the systems on C{ran}^1 and C{ran}^2
+Fig. 10.
+Number of derived clauses for TRP and TRP++ on \mathcal{C}{ran}^1 and \mathcal{C}{ran}^2